 Hawk Tuah Coin

 In 2024, Haliey Welch aka the Hawk Tuah Girl became embroiled in controversy after launching a meme coin many internet users deemed to be a version of a pump and dump.
-In what is known as a rug pull, Welch's team artificially inflated the price of $HAWK by holding over 97% of the token supply and immediately selling upon launch, liquidifying the cryptocurrency.
+In what is known as a rug pull, Welch's team artificially inflated the price of $HAWK by holding over 97 percent of the token supply and immediately selling upon launch, liquidifying the cryptocurrency.

 The meme coin was launched on the Solana (SOL) blockchain in early December 2024, soaring to a market cap of roughly $500 million before crashing below $60 million in just 20 minutes.